 Knowing where children are during school hours is an extremely important aspect of Safeguarding.
-Missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.
+Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.
+We have procedures in place in response to children missing from education which support identification of such abuse and also helps prevent the risk of them going missing in the future.
+This includes when problems are first emerging but also where children are already known to local authority Childrens Services and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.
 We monitor attendance carefully and address poor or irregular attendance without delay.
 We will always follow up with parents/carers when pupils are not at school.
 This means we need to have a least two up to date contacts numbers for parents/carers.
-Parents should remember to update the school as soon as possible if the numbers change.
+Parents are reminded to update the school as soon as possible if the numbers change.

-In response to the guidance in Keeping Children Safe in Education (2020) our school has:
+Our school has:

 - 1. Staff who understand what to do when children do not attend regularly - 2.
-Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
+Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions) - 3.
 Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
-Procedures to inform the local authority when we plan to take pupils off-roll when they: - leave school to be home educated - move away from the school's location - · remain medically unfit beyond compulsory school age
+Procedures to inform the local authority when we plan to take pupils off-roll when they:

-- are in custody for four months or more (and will not return to school afterwards); or - are permanently excluded
+- leave school to be home educated (see below) - move away from the school's location - remain medically unfit beyond compulsory school age - are in custody for four months or more (and will not return to school afterwards); or - are permanently excluded